 Question & Answer

-Following the conclusion of both sessions, Dr. Michael Markiewicz will moderate a question and answer opportunity and present additional cases surrounding complications.
+Following the conclusion of both sessions, a Moderator will conduct a question and answer opportunity and present additional cases surrounding complications.

 If you are an IAOMS member or have an IAOMS account: